 You can make the opt-out iframe look great on your website by customising the Opt-out iframe colors and fonts (text color, background color, font size, and font family).

 Here below is the example iframe for this website.
 You can opt out from being tracked on demo.matomo.org:

 Do Not Track is a technology and policy proposal that enables users to opt out of tracking by websites they do not visit, including analytics services, advertising networks, and social platforms.
 By default, Matomo (Piwik) respects users preference and will not track visitors which have specified “I do not want to be tracked” in their web browsers.
 For more information about DoNotTrack, check out donottrack.us.

-- As the Matomo (Piwik) administrator, you may decide that giving access to real time & visitor log features are not necessary for your Matomo users.
+- As the Matomo (Piwik) administrator, you may decide that giving access to real time & visitor log features are not necessary for your team members who use Matomo.
 In this case, you can disable the Live plugin in Administration > Plugins.

 For reference the list of metadata and data points and collected by Matomo (Piwik) is documented here.